goauthentik/authentik/website/docs/integrations/services/veeam-enterprise-manager/index.md

 -   `veeam.company` is the FQDN of the Veeam Enterprise Manager install.
 -   `authentik.company` is the FQDN of the authentik install.

+You will need an existing group or multiple in authentik to assign roles in Veeam Enterprise Manager to.

 ## In Veeam Enterprise Manager

 Login to your Veeam Enterprise Manager.
 Navigate to the Configuration in the top-right.
 On the left sidebar, select Settings.
 Select the SAML Authentication tab.